The Lemnos Stele

 avils cealχls lupu "years thirty dead" (that is: died when he was thirty) and

-he was forty.
+he was forty or sixty.

 The word marazm is the maraz of Line A2 with the enclitic -m "and" which is also found in Etruscan and used like the Latin -que So Holaie was forty when he died and had been maraz for ?? years or for just a year.
 The last word unknown to me.